Best Washing Machine Cleaning Tips | LG UK

 What’s more, many Washing Machines actually make this process a bit easier for you, with smart technologie s enabled to help you clean your machine without the hassle.
 Many of LG’s Washing Machines offer a TubClean facility making appliance cleaning easier than ever before.
 However, if you have an older appliance or just don’t know how to get that smell out of your Washing Machine- we've compiled the best fool-proof hacks to keep the dirt at bay.

-The team at LG has put together a Washing Machine cleaning guide to give you the best helpful tips and tricks to keep on top of your Washing Machine hygiene.
+The team at LG has put together a Washing Machine cleaning guide to give you the best helpful tips and tricks to keep on top of your Washing Machine.

 2. 10 essential Washing Machine cleaning tips